 In GD&T basic dimensions used to be a fairly simple thing to define.
 However, today, among other things, “Basic dimensions” are numbers on an engineering drawing that represent values of size in whatever the measurement system being used on the drawing is.
 Those values are used to describe the theoretically exact size, profile, orientation or location of a feature or datum target.
 Those values can be recognized as “basic dimensions” because they are identified by the fact that they’re contained in a box drawn with a thin solid line.

+Basic dimensions, identified by the engineer, locate tolerance zones.
+Because that’s true, basic dimensions identify tolerance information located in feature control frames that state geometric tolerances.
+When an engineer makes a statement of tolerance, that statement is made in the form of a feature control frame.
+Feature control frames have an defined format in the ASME Y14.5 standards, which can be found elsewhere in this glossary.
+It can be said that Basic dimensions were identified by the engineer to eliminate possible confusion resulting from which dimensions would or should be used to establish the tolerance contained in the feature control frame.
 We can see in the illustration below that there is an angularity tolerance stated to control the angled surface that the feature control frame points to.
 It states a tolerance of .030 units to datum A. We can also see that the toleranced surface and the datum A surface have extension lines leading to a value listed inside a box stated as 60 degrees.
 So we see in this very simple drawing all the ingredients for our tolerance.
 We have a tolerance type, a tolerance value and when we look for our basic dimension we see the identified 60 degree value inside the box, which is our basic dimension.